Andrew-Danchus/PC-build-tutorial-1600/README.md

 # PC-build-tutorial-1600
 ## A brief tutorial on how to build a PC, for anyone who needs assistance!
+### If you would find it easier to follow along with a video here's one I reccomend[Linus Tech Tips](
 ### By Andrew Danchus

 1. [Required Tools/Components](#required-tools-and-components)